jyn514/jyn514.github.io/content/complected and orthogonal persistence.md

 tracked record/replay and transactional semantics give you really quite a lot of things. for example, here are some tools that would be easy to build on top:
 - the [“post-modern build system”](https://jade.fyi/blog/the-postmodern-build-system/#limits-of-execve-memoization)
 - [asciinema](https://asciinema.org/), but you actually run the process instead of building your own terminal emulator. this also lets you edit the recording live instead of having to re-record from scratch.
-- collaborative terminals, where you can “split” your terminal and hand a sandboxed environment of *your personal computer* to a colleague so they can help you debug an issue. this is more general than OCI containers because you don't need to spend time creating a dockerfile that reproduces the problem.
+- collaborative terminals, where you can “split” your terminal and hand a sandboxed environment of *your personal computer* to a colleague so they can help you debug an issue. this is more general than OCI containers because you don't need to spend time creating a dockerfile that reproduces the problem. this is more general than [`rr pack`](https://robert.ocallahan.org/2017/09/rr-trace-portability.html) because you can edit the program source to add printfs, or change the input you pass to it at runtime.
 - “save/undo for your terminal”, where you don’t need to add a [`--no-preserve-root`](https://www.gnu.org/software/coreutils/manual/html_node/Treating-_002f-specially.html) flag to `rm`, because the underlying filesystem can just restore a snapshot. this generalizes to any command—for example, you can build an arbitrary `git undo` command that works even if installed after the data is lost, which is [not possible today](https://blog.waleedkhan.name/git-undo/). note that this can undo by-process, not just by point-in-time, so it is strictly more general than FS snapshots.
 - query which files on disk were modified the last time you ran a command. for example you could ask “where did this `curl | sh` command install its files?”. the closest we have to this today is [`dpkg --listfiles`](https://man7.org/linux/man-pages/man1/dpkg.1.html#:~:text=listfiles), which only works for changes done by the package manager.